Whether you love exercising or you’re starting a new fitness routine, here are some helpful tips to stay motivated and

 1. Create a plan

 Do you plan to exercise every day?
 Once a week?
 Or just on weekends?
 Whatever your target may be, it’s important to document a plan and keep it with you.
-This will help you stay motivated and on course.
+Establishing a plan can help you stay motivated and on course.

 2. Eat in advance

 Eat something at least an hour before your workout.
 A meal or snack, prior to a workout, will give your body the nourishment it needs to fuel through an exercise routine.

 3. Drink water

-“For optimal health, make sure to drink between 40 to 60 ounces a day,” said Katherine Gibson, MD, assistant professor of clinical family medicine at Keck School of Medicine of USC and a primary care physician at Keck Medicine of USC.
+“For optimal health, make sure to drink between 40 to 60 ounces a day,” says Katherine Gibson, MD, clinical associate professor of family medicine at the Keck School of Medicine of USC and a primary care physician at Keck Medicine of USC.
 “Staying well hydrated can help you maintain your energy level, improve your mood, prevent constipation, prevent headaches, prevent kidney stones and help with weight loss.”